-On Monday 14th January 2019, at 7:30pm, we welcome this season’s keynote speaker, acclaimed wildlife cameraman and photographer, Doug Allan.
+On Monday 14th January 2019, we welcomed this season’s keynote speaker, acclaimed wildlife cameraman and photographer, Doug Allan.

 An Eye for an Image – Highlights from 45 years of Photography

 Doug Allan is well known for his topside and underwater cinematography; he contributed to all the BBC’s Planets from Blue to Frozen.
 But he’s also an accomplished award winning stills photographer, an honorary Fellow of the Royal Photographic Society, and twice winner of the underwater category in the Wildlife Photographer of the Year.
-Join him for a special presentation.
-Highs and lows, techniques, tools and tips, imagination, inspiration and sometimes perspiration – all will be revealed.
+Join Highs and lows, techniques, tools and tips, imagination, inspiration and sometimes perspiration.

 Click here for further information.